wp-plugins/rs-feedburner/readme.txt

 == Changelog ==

+Version 1.1, *released 07/11/14*

+* Added additional security checks.
+* Added a "Settings" link in the plugin action links on the Plugins page.
+(Next to "Activate"/"Deactivate".)
+* Slight performance improvement.
+* Fixed a couple bugs.
+* Cleaned up some code.

 Version 1.0.0.4, *released 04/28/14*

 * Fixed a bug that caused an error message on certain server configurations.